 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-SP-c2: Number and percent of service plans which are updated on or before the member's annual due date.
-Numerator: # of service plans which were updated on or before the member's annual due date; Denominator: # service plans due for annual update that were reviewed.
+SP-c2: The IME will measure the number and percent of service plans which are updated on or before the member's annual due date.
+Numerator = # of service plans updated prior to due date; Denominator = # of service plans reviewed.